Coulomb Screening of 2D Massive Dirac Fermions: Introduction

 \section{Introduction}

 Over the past several years, the physics of graphene has attracted considerable interest, both theoretically and experimentally\cite{Geim2009RMP}.
 Graphene, due to its two dimensional hexagonal lattice structure, has unique linear energy spectrum near the Dirac points of Brillouin zone.
-Because of the unusual energy band dispersion, many electronic properties in graphene exhibit significantly different behavior from the conventional 2D systems, for example, half-integer QHE\cite{Geim2009NP}.\\ In graphene although the motion of electrons are fixed on the 2 dimensional plane, their interactions still show 3D Coulomb law, for the electric field lines cannot be confined on 2D.
-While most of the early work were based on massless Dirac fermion model, recent work has shown that the massive case can also be created\cite{Geim2009NP}.\\ Massive case, in condensed matter physics,is equivalent to the opening of a gap in the electronic spectrum.
-So the similarity between graphene and $QED_{2+1}$ is obvious, and many resulsts have been obtained by exploring this correspondence\cite{Son2007PRB}.
-While the main difference is that Graphene lacks of Lorenz invariance due to its nearly instantaneous coulomb interaction.\\ In this paper, we consider a model of two-component Dirac fermions interacting through a three dimensional instantaneous Coulomb interaction at finite temperature and finite density \cite{Zee2003QFT}.
+Because of the unusual energy band dispersion, many electronic properties in graphene exhibit significantly different behavior from the conventional 2D systems, for example, half-integer QHE(Quantum Hall Effect)\cite{Geim2009NP}.\\ In graphene although the motion of electrons are fixed on the 2D plane, their interactions still show 3D Coulomb's law, for the electric field lines cannot be confined on 2D.
+While most of the early work were based on massless Dirac fermion model, recent work has shown that the massive case can also be created\cite{Geim2009NP}.\\ For massive fermions, it is equivalent to the opening of a gap in the electronic spectrum in condensed matter physics.
+So the similarity between graphene and $QED_{2+1}$ is obvious, and many results were obtained by exploring this correspondence\cite{Son2007PRB}.
+While the main difference is that Graphene lacks of Lorenz invariance due to its nearly instantaneous coulomb interaction.

+Besides, it should be noted there has been many papers \cite{wunsch2006NJP}\cite{Hwang2007PRB}\cite{Vafek2007PRL}\cite{Asgari2007JPA} on the Coulomb interaction in gapless graphene.
+Ref.\cite{wunsch2006NJP}\cite{Hwang2007PRB} gave the polarization function for zero temperature gapless graphene at finite density.
+Ref.\cite{Vafek2007PRL} dealt with 2D Coulomb-interacting massless Dirac fermions and calculated the specific heat at finite temperature, while Ref.\cite{Asgari2007JPA} generalized it to the finite density case.
+As for the massive Dirac fermions, there are also many work on it.
+However, most of them (gapless or gapped graphene) were highly succinct, used different models and did not give the calculations of polarization function in detail.

+In this paper, we consider a model of two-component Dirac fermions interacting through a three dimensional instantaneous Coulomb interaction, and calculate the polarization functions at finite temperature and finite density using finite temperature field techniques\cite{Zee2003QFT}.
 In fact quantum field theory at finite temperature or density is usually applied to study cosmology and astrophysics But its 2D spatial case has not been observed in nature.
-However, the graphene provides a wonderful platform for establishing $QED_{2+1}$.
-We calculate the polarization function in some important situations using our model and discuss the static screening effect in detail.\\
+So the graphene provides a wonderful platform for establishing $QED_{2+1}$.
+We also show various works on this topic can be connected within our model in a straightforward and unified manner.